Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 If there are multiple slots, each time active sequence is triggered, a slot will be randomly chosen and its bubbles sequence will be played.<BR>
 Otherwise, if only if `Bubble slots:` is set to `1`, the suite will always play on active sequence.<BR>
 If animation is not using any bubble, value must be set to `0`.<BR>
+> [!WARNING]
+> ⮚ `Bubble slots:` value **MUST** be set accordingly to the defined number of slots set below.
+Animation will fail otherwise and Flipper would most likely crash !

 Since ***Bubbles*** is a complex subject in itself, its aspects will be reviewed in detail in the [dedicated section](https://github.com/Kuronons/FZ_graphics/blob/main/Animations/Meta_settings_guide.md#-bubbles--in-depth-guide) below.<BR><BR>

 ### 🔸  Animation design : insight samples